-38.3 It can be inflicted on a child by another child or an adult.
+- 38.3 It can be inflicted on a child by another child or an adult.
 Bullying can take many forms (for instance, cyber-bullying via text messages or the internet), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation, or because a child is adopted or has caring responsibilities.
-It might be motivated by actual differences between children, or perceived differences.

-38.4 Overdale Infant School has a legal duty to ensure we have an Anti-Bully Policy in place and that all staff, children and parents/carers are made aware of it.
-This document can be accessed on our Trust website (Anti-bullying Policy) and sets out clear procedures in managing such incidents within the school.
-We also deliver work in school about anti-bullying though assemblies and lessons and our staff are trained in appropriately dealing with such incidents.

-38.5 However, at times, bullying such as child on child abuse; sexualised behaviour, serious incidents of harm, homophobic behaviours, cyber bullying and Sexting/Use of mobile phones may occur and will be taken seriously and as a serious safeguarding concern especially if the child is at risk of significant harm.
-In such cases, our Designated Safeguarding Lead and the Headteacher will assess the situation and seek advice and guidance from Children's Social care or the Police especially in relation to illegal activity.
+It might be motivated by actual differences between children, or perceived differences. - 38.4 Overdale Infant School has a legal duty to ensure we have an Anti-Bully Policy in place and that all staff, children and parents/carers are made aware of it.
+This document can be accessed on our school's website (Anti-Bullying Policy) and sets out clear procedures in managing such incidents within the school.
+We also deliver work in school about anti-bullying through assemblies and lessons and our staff are trained in appropriately dealing with such incidents. - 38.5 However, at times, bullying such as child on child abuse; sexualised behaviour, serious incidents of harm, homophobic behaviours, cyber bullying and Sexting/Use of mobile phones may occur and will be taken seriously and as a serious safeguarding concern especially if the child is at risk of significant harm.
+In such cases, our Designated Safeguarding Lead and the Headteacher will assess the situation and seek advice and guidance from Children's Social care or the Police especially in relation to illegal activity and outlined in section 38.1 above.